daizutabi/ivory/docs/tutorial/core.md

 This is similar to the YAML file, but is slightly changed by the Ivory Client.

 * Run and experiment sections are inserted.
-* ExperimentID and RunID are assigned by the MLFlow Tracking.
+* ExperimentID and RunID are assigned by MLFlow Tracking.
 * Default classes are specified, for example `ivory.torch.trainer.Trainer` for a trainer instance.

 ## Run